Compukit Advert - January 1980

 Compukit UK101 - Low-cost Superboard in kit form

-The Compukit UK101 was effectively an unauthorised UK clone of Ohio Scientific's Superboard - the one-board computer that, via the updated version the Superboard II, gave rise to Ohio's "big room" machines like the C3-B.
+The Compukit UK101 was effectively an unauthorised UK clone of Ohio Scientific's Superboard - the one-board computer that, via the updated version the Superboard II, gave rise to Ohio's fridge-sized machines like the C3-B.

-Originally produced in kit form, with a series of articles in Practical Electronics covering how to build it, and with parts available from Comp Shop (the advert's sponsor), the UK101 improved slightly over the Ohio original by having a 48x16-character display (instead of the original 24x24) as well as having UK UHF output and a UK transformer[1].
+The UK101 was originally produced in kit form, with a series of articles in Practical Electronics covering how to build it, and with parts available from Computer Components, trading as Comp Shop - the advert's sponsor.

 Sources